-The Rossini Ring, 20 carat gold, oriental pearl, diamonds, 1988
+The Rossini Ring, 20K gold, oriental pearl, diamonds, 1988

-Pendant, 18 carat gold, blue cabochon sapphire, 1980
+Spiral Pendant, 18K gold, blue cabochon sapphire, 1980

 Arje Griegst

 Each of the thirty-five works signals a major split from restrained modernism – the Danish design religion of the time.
 His lavish language – organic, jewel-filled trellis rings shaped using a customised cire perdue technique – baffles the critics.
-An upturned 20 carat gold finger, pierced by 120 light-reflecting opals, sapphires, oriental pearls and rubies punctuated by a large opal nail is pretty much blasphemy to Danes who are all about reducing rather than adding.
+An upturned 20 karat gold finger, pierced by 120 light-reflecting opals, sapphires, oriental pearls and rubies punctuated by a large opal nail is pretty much blasphemy to Danes who are all about reducing rather than adding.

 Building around precious stones in wax using the ancient cire perdue technique he created rings for his first eponymous collection, Arje Griegst spends time in Paris in the mid-sixties working on twenty rings for Georg Jensen, who have noticed his talent and supplied him with a bag full of precious stones.
 He adopts and modifies the cire perdue technique – the ideal way to free himself from the static shackles of modernism.
 Moulding the wax creates a spontaneous expression and allows him to freely place the stones so they shine with maximum impact.

-During the seventies, Arje Griegst takes his sixties ‘melting’ gold theme in a refined yet utterly nonchalant direction.
-Using his own wax mixture and cast technique, he traces energetic, ribbed lines in 18 carat gold spirals, like locks of golden hair – or Roman jewellery on acid.
-The gold quivers and comes alive: coiled springs clasp ruby pearls, a slithering pendant threatens to melt and drop its cabochon cut blue sapphire down the wearer’s cleavage.
-At once organic and stylised, the Spiral series is hypnotic in its fluidity and warm glow
+During the seventies, Arje Griegst took his sixties ‘melting’ gold theme in a groundbreaking new direction, using his own wax technique to capture gold mid-transformation.
+Tracing energetic, ribbed lines in 18K gold, like locks of golden hair or avant-garde Roman jewellery, he made gold bracelets and rings quiver and come alive: coiled springs clasp ruby pearls, a slithering pendant necklace threatens to melt and drop its cabochon cut blue sapphire down the wearer’s cleavage.
+At once organic and stylised, the Spiral series is hypnotic in its fluidity and warm glow, rebelling against Scandinavian minimalism

 Wave jewelry

-Continually depicting the natural world but not as we know it, Griegst works on a series of rings in the second half of the nineties that bring a new and highly articulated language to his ongoing fascination with the ocean.
-Opposite currents collide in 21 carat gold crests and troughs, with rubies emulating rosy sunsets or diamonds suspended between rocaille swells – sumptuous symbols of always being carried by the current of life.
+Continually depicting the natural world but not as we know it, Griegst works on a series of rings in the second half of the nineties that bring a new and highly articulated language to his ongoing fascination of the ocean.
+Opposite currents collide in 21 karat gold crests and troughs, with rubies emulating rosy sunsets or diamonds suspended between rocaille swells – sumptuous symbols of always being carried by the current of life.

-Wave ring, 21 carat gold, facet cut diamond, 1991-1995
+Big Wave Eleve ring, 21K gold, facet cut diamond, 1991-1995

-Wave ring, 21 carat gold, facet cut emerald, 1991-1995
+Wave ring, 21K gold, facet cut emerald, 1991-1995

-Wave ring, 21 carat gold, three raw rubies, 1991-1995
+Wave ring, 21K gold, three raw rubies, 1991-1995

 In 2000, 62-year-old Griegst wins the Copenhagen Goldsmiths’ Guild’s anonymous ‘Silver on the Edge’ competition ahead of much younger designers with Wave, a silver jug of crashing waves caught in a moment of perfect harmonious disharmony.
-While the hyper- decorative, handle less piece looks seemingly impossible to use, its concave surfaces allow a perfect grip, making it a masterpiece of subtly ironic commentary on Scandinavian functionalism.
+While the hyper- decorative, handleless piece looks seemingly impossible to use, its concave surfaces allow a perfect grip, making it a masterpiece of subtly ironic commentary on Scandinavian functionalism.

-Cosmos Jewellery
+Cosmos jewelry

-Cosmos Ring, 20 carat gold, large pink raw diamond, 1991-1995
+Cosmos Ring, 20K gold, large pink raw diamond, 1991-1995

 PHOTOGRAPHY: PIOTR TOPPERZER